Frequently Asked Questions

 • $300 Non-refundable Program Deposit

-I’ve applied/registered!
+I’ve registered!
 Now what?

 Program Fees